 The InCommon Federation maintains a registry of all IdPs that are recognized by the Federation and provides information from that registry to InCommon SPs.
 Those IdP operators that wish to offer assurance qualified identity assertions must demonstrate that their identity management processes meet criteria defined by InCommon.
 The required criteria are presented in Identity Assurance Profiles (IAPs) further described below.
-If found to conform with the requirements of one or more profiles, the IdP operator is allowed to assert the appropriate Identity Assurance Qualifier (IAQ) in identity assertions it offers.
+If found to conform with the requirements of one or more profiles, the IdP operator is allowed to assert the appropriate Identity Assurance Qualifier as part of identity assertion information it offers.